 How To Attract Birds To Your Garden

-If you want to save up, create a create a garden sanctuary that serves as both habitat and diet for birds.
-Ask local bird experts around your area which plants are preferred by the native birds in your geographic.
+If you want to save up, create a garden sanctuary that serves as both habitat and diet for birds.
+Ask local bird experts around your area in which the native birds prefer plants in your geographic.
 Play host to a variety of birds and fill your garden with different plant species.

 Let them Enjoy Happy Hour